EriksenJ/ra_guide/README.md

 - Read [Gentzkow and Shapiro (2014)](https://web.stanford.edu/~gentzkow/research/CodeAndData.PDF)
 - Set up git on your computer and a GitHub account as described under `Version Control`.
 - Install the necessary software on your local computer.
 Find the list and installation guides under `Software/Required`.
+- Ask your supervisor to add you to the relevant projects on GitHub and Zotero.

 # Workflow